Iowa Court Records

 Locate the Record Custodian

 Following Iowa public record laws, all court records are generated and maintained by the court clerk of the court where a case is heard.
 As such, records can only be obtained by confirming the judicial district in which the case was heard and locating the record custodian.
-Records are best found by considering the location in which the suit was filed, and the most current status of the case.
-Records of court cases that have been concluded are typically maintained by the clerk of the presiding court while records of cases appealed to a higher court may also be maintained by the administrative arm of the appellate court.
+Records are best found by considering the location where the suit was filed and the most current status of the case.
+Records of court cases that have been concluded are typically maintained by the clerk of the presiding court, while records of cases appealed to a higher court may also be maintained by the administrative arm of the appellate court.
 To obtain information regarding court locations and contact details, interested persons may use the resources available on the Iowa Judicial Branch website.

 Prepare the Requirements